boytchev/texture-generator/examples/index.md

 ## Artistic examples

-Here are a few more-artistic examples.
+Here are a few more artistic examples.
 They all use procedurally generated equirectangular textures.
 No textures are read from file, everything is generated at runtime.